-The HVAC and energy engineering specialization trains HVAC engineers for the construction sector and industry, capable of designing energy-efficient, low environmental impact HVAC systems, of supervising their implementation and of managing their operation and maintenance.
+The HVAC and energy engineering specialization trains HVAC engineers for the construction sector and industry, capable of designing energy and resource-efficient, low environmental impact HVAC systems, of supervising their implementation and of managing their operation and maintenance.
 These systems control artificial climates in residential, tertiary and industrial buildings.

-He or she will apply their skills in an approach that combines sobriety, energy efficiency and increasing the share of renewable energies.
-The HVAC engineer is a major player in the energy transition process.
+He or she will apply their skills in an approach that combines sobriety, energy efficiency and promotion of renewable and recovered energies.
+HVAC engineers therefore have a major role to play in the response to the challenges of the energy transition and to the energy and climate issues.

 Training backed by the profession

-As well as the training at INSA Strasbourg, complementary technical training based on the current and future needs of this sector of industry is provided in the last term of the course in a training center in the Paris region: at the COSTIC (Scientific and Technical Committee of the HVAC Industry) (Costic).
+As well as the training at INSA Strasbourg, complementary technical training based on the current and future needs of this sector of industry is provided in the last term of the course in a training center in the Paris region: at the COSTIC (Scientific and Technical Committee of the HVAC Industry), except for the architecture-engineering course.

 Training by and in companies

-Throughout the training course, in-company technical days are organized at manufacturers’, as well as professional encounters and visits to installations and trade fairs.
+Throughout the training course, in-company technical days are organized at manufacturers’, as well as professional encounters and visits to installations, building sites and trade fairs.

 Some of the practical professional teaching is wholly or partly done by engineers from partner companies.